 All BDBH dogs are spayed/neutered prior to adoption, unless, for veterinarian documented medical reasons, it is not safe to do so.
 If this is the case, the adopter will be required to agree in BDBH's adoption contract that under no circumstances will the adopted dog be used for breeding, including accidental breeding.
 If breeding does occur, it is a default by the adopter under the terms of BDBH's adoption contract.

-Adoption Process and Stages:
+Adoption Process and Stages (in general):

-Please be aware that BDBH is an all volunteer organization.
+Please note that BDBH is an all volunteer organization.
 The majority of us have our own dogs and families, work full time jobs and are very involved in the rescue community.
 We ask that you please be patient during the application process.
 We want to assure that our dogs are placed in appropriate homes and that they will truly be their forever homes!

 All BDBH rescue dogs are in private foster care homes with pre-approved foster families, BDBH does not have a facility.
 BDBH requires prospective families to meet our dogs at our public Meet and Greet locations or as arranged at the convenience of his/her foster family.